-Your vote is important regardless of the number of shares you own.
-Whether or not you expect to attend the meeting, please sign, date and promptly return the accompanying proxy card using the enclosed postage-prepaid envelope, or vote by internet using the proxy voting link found at www.keyfin.com.
+Your vote is important.
+In order to assure your representation at the M&T meeting, please mark, sign, date and return accompanying proxy card using the enclosed postage-prepaid envelope.
+You also can vote by internet or telephone as described on the proxy card.
 If you are a record shareholder and for any reason you should desire to revoke your proxy, you may do so at any time before it is voted at the meeting.